-- One Steve Limit: In his Hunt Down The Freeman review, he says that Gordon Ramsay (see Running Gag) is the only Gordon we'll see in that video since Gordon Freeman is nowhere to be found in that game.
+- One Steve Limit: In his Hunt Down the Freeman review, he says that Gordon Ramsay (see Running Gag) is the only Gordon we'll see in that video since Gordon Freeman is nowhere to be found in that game.
 Subverted when Civvie later finds out that one of the alternate endings has not one, but seven Gordon Freemans.

 - Pet the Dog:

 - Has expressed a distaste for making videos based on Game Mods, mainly because he doesn't want to be harsh toward amateur developers who made and released their work without pay.
 He'd end up breaking this rule specifically to heap praise on the Death Wish mod for Blood.

 - He's quick to point out when a game suffered from Executive Meddling, such as Blood II: The Chosen being shoved out the door in an Obvious Beta state or Marvel forcing X-Men: The Ravages of Apocalypse to be Christmas Rushed.
 In these cases, his jabs against the developers are half-hearted while his real anger is directed toward the publishers.